BethJSmith/SIT313-Portfolio/PasswordEncryption/README.md

 ## How to run

 To run the following app you must have Xamarin.Android installed on your machine.
 Download the folder named 'PasswordEncryption' to a local location.
-Load the AndroidAdd.sln file in Visual Studio to view the solution.
+Load the AndroidApp.sln file in Visual Studio to view the solution.
 Click debug to run the app in the Android simulator.